Robotech II: The Sentinels: TV and home video release

 Macek collected the usable footage from the aborted Sentinels project into a feature film that was first released on VHS in September 1988 by Robotech Role-Playing Game publisher Palladium Books.
 Macek's own Streamline Pictures released it again in 1992.

 In the US, the film ran on the television stations KXTX in Dallas, Texas and KMGT in Honolulu, Hawaii in the Fall of 1989.
 It later ran on The Movie Channel in the UK at various times during 1992 and 1993.

 The Sentinels feature was included on DVD as an extra with the third volume of the Robotech Legacy Collection and the complete Protoculture Collection, from ADV Films.
 The disc includes the option of a voiceover commentary by Macek (mostly read directly from the comprehensive Robotech Art 3: The Sentinels), in which he discusses some of the aspects of the production.

 In 2011, a "remastered" version was released on the A&E DVD set, Robotech: The Complete Original Series.
 This version has opening titles resembling those found on the Robotech Remastered DVDs, as well as a new ending with text explaining the fate of the SDF-3.
 Also, all of the flashback footage used from "The Macross Saga" has been removed, along with re-used footage from the episode "Wedding Bells."

 Funimation announced in October 2019 that they have licensed the Robotech series, Robotech: The Shadow Chronicles and Robotech II: The Sentinels.
 Funimation began streaming them on August 24, 2021.

 Adaptations

 Despite its cancellation, Harmony Gold provided the unfinished Sentinels source material for adaptation by several different parties, resulting in several different versions of the same continuity.
 Macek's original outline and notes for the series were published by The Donning Company as Robotech Art 3: The Sentinels.

 Novelizations

-In 1988, author Jack McKinney completed a series of novels of the Sentinels storyline, released in paperback.
+In 1988, authors James Luceno and Brian Daley (both writing under the pseudonym Jack McKinney) completed a series of novels adapting the Sentinels storyline, released in paperback.